harsh29320/Sample_codes/README.md

 # Sample_codes
-Some example code snippets along with capstone with some changes About food and health in different states of the US
+Some example code snippets along with showing changes in food and health in different states of the US